the-teachingRSE-project/competencies/competencies.md

       to support team-based software development.&
-    Must be able to work and collaborate effectively in a team, use required tools and processes, infrastructure, etc.& Should offer support with team work.
+    Must be able to work and collaborate effectively in a team, use required tools and processes, infrastructure, etc.& Should offer support with team work and promote interdisciplinary interaction.
 Should facilitate team-building initiatives, also on a social level.
     \\\hline
 \end{longtable}